ecamo19/learning_book/docs/how_to/use_force_eo.md

 A DEM is necessary in l2ps to:

-- Enhanced cloud and cloud shadow detection,
+- Enhanced cloud and cloud shadow detection. used to distinguish cloud shadows from water and topographic shadows.
-- Permorn Atmospheric correction, and to
+- Perform an atmospheric correction
-- perform the topographic correction.
+- Perform the topographic correction